IbexOpt

 –rigor

-Activate rigor mode (certify feasibility of equalities).
+Activate rigor mode (certify feasibility of equations).

 –trace